Amy Yee @amyyeewrites is a journalist for Bloomberg News/CityLab writing about in/equality and solutions to social problems.

 (Photo thanks to the amazing Women and Public Policy Program at Harvard Kennedy School)

-Amy was a 2019 fellow at The MacDowell Colony in New Hampshire and the Logan Nonfiction Program near Albany, New York.
-She was a 2014 Knight-Bagehot Fellow in Economics and Business Journalism at Columbia University in New York, where she also earned a master’s degree (and learned to produce radio stories).
+• 2014 Knight-Bagehot Fellow in Economics and Business Journalism at Columbia University where she also earned a master’s degree (and learned to produce radio stories).

 Her photos have appeared in the New York Times, Washington Post, NPR, International Herald Tribune, Forbes, Wall Street Journal, National Geographic.com, Economist.com, Financial Times, The Atlantic.com, The Nation, The Guardian, Christian Science Monitor, Boston Globe, The Lancet, Roads and Kingdoms, Voice of America (VOAnews.com), Undark, Buddha Dharma magazine, NBCNews.com, Atlas Obscura and Terrain.org.